isabelroig/DH-150---Isabel-Roig-Penso/Assignment06/README.md

 ### Interaction #1
 Confusions and/or unexpected interactions:
+The user, when attempting to sort the items by price, tried to filter the items by price range.
+I noticed this function was not defined in the low-fidelity and guided the user into the page they should use.
+Besides this, the user felt pretty confident in her actions and managed to

 ### Interaction #2
 Confusions and/or unexpected interactions:
+When the user tries to find more information about the webpage, the weireframe does not support it, so the user was a little confused as to what to do next.

 ## A description of what you would change or design differently based on the feedback you got from the prototype testing.
 For each, describe in a sentence or two what problem the tester encountered, and in another sentence or two how you would address the problem if you were to revise the prototype.